Concordium/concordium-update-proposals/source/CIS/cis-2.rst

 ^^^^^^^^^^^^^^^^^^^

 A smart contract receive function name.
-A receive function name is prefixed with the contract name, followed by a ``.`` and a name for the function.
-It MUST consist only of ASCII alphanumeric or punctuation characters.
+A receive function MUST consist only of ASCII alphanumeric or punctuation characters.
-The contract name is not allowed to contain ``.``.

 It is serialized as: the function name byte length (``n``) is represented by the first 2 bytes, followed by this many bytes for the function name (``name``).
 The receive function name MUST be 100 bytes or less::